christophermoverton/codewars/README.md

 I'll hint there are a couple of case structures to circle to circle intersection: intersection arc less pi, and one greater than pi.

-Then you may want to make use of global direction of the vector (see atan2) for all intersection points and node and node for comparison testing.
+Then you may want to make use of (localized) global direction of the vector (see atan2) for all intersection points and node and node for

+arc comparison testing.

 Also as per comments floating point errors can challenge on direction and point tangents relative line of sight tests.